Free

 About the project

-Woven Lives is a beautiful and powerful artwork which talks of the lives and stories of the people of Bradford.
-The woven coloured glass and symbols, lit from within, show how light and dark times are all part of the story of community and connection.
+Woven Lives was a beautiful and powerful artwork which talks of the lives and stories of the people of Bradford.
+The woven coloured glass and symbols, lit from within, showed how light and dark times are all part of the story of community and connection.

 About the artist